Block Admittance

 To be admitted to "Block"

-First things first: Elementary students will need to be admitted to the College of Education before you can be admitted to Block.
+First things first: Elementary students need to be admitted to the College of Education before you can be admitted to Block.

 Block Application

-• Current 3.0 GPA is Required
+• Current 3.0 GPA is required

 • All paperwork completed before being registered for "Block"